ferrocene/ferrocene/src/glossary.rst

 :dp:`fls_g9pdb06m5fto`
-:dt:`C representation` is a :t:`type representation` that lays out :t:`[type]s` such that they are interoperable with the C language.
+:dt:`C representation` is a :t:`type representation` that lays out :t:`[type]s` such that they are interoperable with the :t:`C` language.

 .. _fls_xeo59ol6uh5i: